 The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventive Controls for Animal Food regulation (also referred to as FSMA or Preventive Controls for Animal Food regulation) is intended to ensure safe manufacturing/processing, packing and holding of food products for human and animal consumption in the United States.
 The regulation requires that certain activities must be completed by a “preventive controls qualified individual” (PCQI).
 This course, developed by FSPCA, is the “standardized curriculum” recognized by FDA; successfully completing this course is one way to meet the requirements for a “preventive controls qualified individual.”

 Part 2 Payment is due at the time of registration.
 Online payment is not accepted.
 Payment can be made by Check (Mail to: Co-Operative Feed Dealers PO Box 670, Conklin, NY 13748) or Credit Card (Call Liz Bennett at 607-352-1322).
 Email questions (never email payment information) to Liz Bennett at [email protected]

-Course size is limited to 16 participants.
-A minimum of 8 students are required.
-The instructors reserve the right to defer course registrants to a later course if the class is not full 14 days prior to the start of the class.
+Course size is limited to 8 participants.
+A minimum of 4 students are required.
+The instructors reserve the right to defer course registrants to a later course if the class is not full 21 days prior to the start of the class.

 About the Instructors: